learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/hashes/LECTURE.md

 ## Hints and Hurdles
 + Students confuse the `[]` notation for arrays and hashes with `()` used in method arguments.
++ You create a hash with curly brackets but you access a value from a hash using the square brackets.
++ Nested Data structures are a "nice to have".
+Don't feel pressure to cram that into today.
+It's more important that students feel comfortable creating, retrieving data from, and manipulating basic arrays and hashes.